Learning collision operators from plasma phase space data using differentiable simulators: Methods

 \subsection{Particle-in-Cell Simulations}

-Throughout this work, we perform 2D simulations using the electromagnetic PIC code OSIRIS~\citep{fonseca2002osiris}.
+Throughout this work, we perform 2-D simulations using the electromagnetic PIC code OSIRIS~\citep{fonseca2002osiris}.
 We consider a single mobile electron species moving over a fixed uniform ion background inside a periodic box.
 In these simulations, only electron-electron collisions are captured.
 The initial electron velocities are sampled from a thermal distribution with zero net velocity and standard deviation $v_{th}$ in all directions, and the simulation window is set to $10^3\lambda_D\times10^3\lambda_D$.
-For all scenarios, we use a charge-conserving current deposition scheme~\citep{esirkepov2001exact}, a 2nd-order finite-difference time domain electromagnetic field~\citep{yee1966numerical}, and the standard Boris pusher~\citep{boris1972proceedings} to advance particle momenta and position.
+For all scenarios, we use a charge-conserving current deposition scheme~\citep{esirkepov2001exact}, a second-order FDTD electromagnetic field solver~\citep{yee1966numerical}, and the standard Boris pusher~\citep{boris1972proceedings} to advance particle momenta and position.

-To generate a dataset of simulations with different advection and diffusion operators, we vary four parameters: the number of particles per cell~($N_{ppc}$), the current deposition shape function ~($S_J^m$, where $m$ is the interpolation order), the ratio of the grid-resolution over the electron Debye length~($\Delta_x/\lambda_D$ = $\Delta_y/\lambda_D$), and the electron thermal velocity~($v_{th}/c$).
-In total, we performed approximately 100 simulations corresponding to different parameter combinations and preserved a subset of approximately 75 simulations for which no significant PIC heating was observed\footnote{We preserved all simulations for which the total energy variation ratio threshold $\Delta E/E < 10^{-2}$ was not exceeded.
-We discarded simulations above this threshold because in this work we are only focusing on learning FP operators that do not change over time.}.
-The detailed list of simulation parameters used and the heating tests performed are provided in Supplementary Material~\ref{app:simulation_parameters}.
+To generate a dataset of simulations with different advection and diffusion operators, we vary four parameters: the number of particles per cell~($N_{ppc}$), the current deposition shape function~($S_J^m$, where $m$ is the interpolation order), the ratio of the grid-resolution over the electron Debye length~($\Delta_x/\lambda_D$ = $\Delta_y/\lambda_D$), and the electron thermal velocity~($v_{th}/c$).
+In total, we performed approximately 100 simulations corresponding to different parameter combinations and preserved a subset of approximately 75 simulations for which no significant PIC heating was observed.\footnote{We preserved all simulations for which the total energy variation ratio threshold $\Delta E/E < 10^{-2}$ was not exceeded.
+We discarded simulations above this threshold because in this work we are only focusing on learning FP operators that do not change over time.} The detailed list of simulation parameters used and the heating tests performed are provided in Supplementary Material~\ref{app:simulation_parameters}.

 For each simulation, we stored the raw data of all macroparticles (approximately $10^6-10^7$ macroparticles depending on the numerical parameters, we store both their position and momenta) at equally spaced time intervals to collect a minimum of 100 snapshots over the full simulation.
 This information is used to construct the phase space information of different subpopulations in post-processing, as described in Supplementary Material~\ref{app:subpopulation_sampling}.
 We note that we only store the data of all macroparticles to be able to compare the operators recovered from the two methods: from macroparticle particle tracks (i.e. macroparticle position and momenta history), and from the phase space evolution of subpopulations.
 In future works, this memory-intensive step will not be required.